-Proposition 34, passed by voters in November 2000, established voluntary spending limits for candidates running for state legislative office.
+Proposition 34 also established voluntary spending limits for candidates running for state legislative office.
 Legislative candidates, who choose to keep their campaign expenses under these specified dollar amounts, may purchase space in county sample ballots for a 250-word candidate statement.
-In order to accept or reject the spending limits legislative candidates must file a Form 501 Candidate Intention Statement with the Secretary of State's Political Reform Division by March 1, 2010.
+In order to accept or reject the spending limits legislative candidates must file a Form 501 Candidate Intention Statement with the Secretary of State's Political Reform Division by March 12, 2010.
+Candidates for Member of the House of Representatives can purchase a 250-word candidate statement in the county sample ballot without accepting the voluntary spending limits because Proposition 34 does not apply to these candidates.
+Candidates running in multi-county jurisdictions must file a separate candidate statement with each county.